Jaeha0526/alphazero_clique/README.md

 # AlphaZero Clique Game

 This project implements the AlphaZero algorithm for the Clique Game, using Graph Neural Networks and Monte Carlo Tree Search.
+Main structure of the code originated from https://github.com/geochri/AlphaZero_Chess

 ## Installation